paulohsilvapinto/aws-certify/docs/services/analytics/athena.md

 It is a pay-as-you-go service, charged based on bytes of Data.
 This means failed queries or DDL instructions are free, but successful or cancelled queries are not.

+[S3](docs/storage/s3.html) data transfer charges apply if the S3 Bucket is in a different region than the Athena Query.
+The data transferred data may be bigger than the query result.

 The best way of saving on cost and increasing performance is compressing the data (with GZIP, for example), using columnar and splittable file formats, such as ORC and Parquet, partitioning the data and using a smaller number of large files instead of a large number of small files.

 ## Anti-patterns